zhouyc98/Design-Change-BIM-Models/M1/README.md

 |M1_R-MI(M)|Instance modified in R|Model|Modify the elevation of a level (Level3)|
 |M1_R-MR|Relationship modified in R|Instance|Modify the top level of 4 columns|

-<sup>a</sup> P, A, R means property data, appearance data, relationship data respectively.
+<sup>a</sup> P, A, R means Property data, Appearance data, Relationship data respectively.

 The following figure shows the design change information of this group of BIM model.